How to Apply for a Change of Status From a Visitor Visa to a Marriage Green Card

 Every year, many foreign nationals meet and fall in love with U.S. citizens and permanent residents while in the country on a B-1/B-2 visitor visa.
 Many couples choose to make their home in the United States.
-When that happens, the foreign spouse needs to get a green card to live in the United States legally.
-U.S. immigration law allows immigrants on tourist visas to petition for an “Adjustment of Status” from their visitor visa to a green card, but the foreign spouse must meet certain eligibility criteria to do so.
+When that happens, the foreign spouse needs to get a green card to live in the country legally.
+U.S. immigration law allows immigrants on tourist visas to petition for an adjustment of status from their visitor visa to a green card, but the foreign spouse must meet certain eligibility criteria to do so.
 In this article, we describe how a foreign spouse qualifies to apply for a marriage green card while on a visitor visa, and what the application process is like when they are changing their immigration status.

 Applicants who meet certain conditions can qualify to change their immigration status from a visitor visa to a green card.
 First, you must be eligible for a green card.
 You can apply for a green card if you meet certain requirements, such as employer sponsorship or familial relationships with a U.S. citizen or lawful permanent resident.
 While many different family members qualify, immediate relatives have special priority.
 For example, spouses fall under the category of immediate relatives.